solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Flexible Server does not currently support cross-region high availability.
-However, it is possible to achieve this using MySQL native replication, instead of replicating log files at the Azure storage level.
+However, it is possible to achieve this using MySQL native replication instead of replicating log files at the Azure storage level.
 The image below demonstrates two Flexible Server instances deployed in two virtual networks in two Azure regions.

+![This image demonstrates a possible cross-region HA scenario using two virtual networks.]

 The virtual networks are peered to provide network connectivity for MySQL native replication.
 As the image indicates, developers can employ MySQL native replication for scenarios like replicating from an on-premises primary to an Azure secondary.

-One disadvantage of this setup is that it is customer-managed.
+One disadvantage of this architecture is that it is customer-managed.

-![This image demonstrates a possible cross-region HA scenario using two virtual networks.]

 ## Replication

 Replication in Flexible Server allows applications to scale by providing **read-only** replicas to serve queries while dedicating write operations to the main Flexible Server instance.

+> ![Watch icon] **Watch:** [Replication \[10 of 16\] \| Azure Database
+> for MySQL - Beginners Series][21]

-Replication from the main instance to the read replicas is asynchronous: consequently, there is a lag between the source instance and the replicas.
+Replication from the main instance to the read replicas is asynchronous.
+Consequently, there is a lag between the source instance and the replicas.
 Microsoft estimates that this lag typically ranges between a few seconds to a few minutes.

-> Replication is not a high availability strategy: consult the BCDR
+> ![Warning][22] **Warning:** Replication is not a high availability
-> document for more details.
-Replication is designed to improve
+> strategy.
+Consult the BCDR document for more details.
+Replication is
-> application performance, so it does not support automatic failover or
+> designed to improve application performance, so **it does not support
-> bringing replicas up to the latest committed transaction during
+> automatic failover or bringing replicas up to the latest committed
-> failover.
+> transaction during failover**.

 Replication is only supported in the General Purpose and Memory Optimized tiers of Flexible Server.
-Also, it is possible to promote a read replica to being a read-write instance; however, that severs the replication link between the main instance and the former replica, as the former replica cannot return to being a replica.
+Also, it is possible to promote a read replica to being a read-write instance.
+However, that severs the replication link between the main instance and the former replica, as the former replica cannot return to being a replica.

 ## Read replicas

-[Read replicas][25] can be used to increase the MySQL read throughput, improve performance for regional users, and implement disaster recovery.
+[Read replicas][23] can be used to increase the MySQL read throughput, improve performance for regional users, and implement disaster recovery.
+There is a cost.
 When creating one or more read replicas, be aware that additional charges will apply for the same compute and storage as the primary server.

 ## Deleted servers

-If an administrator or bad actor deletes the server in the Azure Portal or via automated methods, all backups and read replicas will also be deleted.
-[Resource locks][26] must be created on the Azure Database for MySQL resource group to add an extra layer of deletion prevention to the instances.
+> ![Warning][22] **Warning:** If an administrator or bad actor deletes
+> the server in the Azure Portal or via automated methods, all backups
+> and read replicas will also be deleted.
+[Resource locks][24] must be
+> created on the Azure Database for MySQL resource group to add an extra
+> layer of deletion prevention to the instances.

 ## Regional failure

-Although rare, if a regional failure occurs, geo-redundant backups or a read replica can be used to get the data workloads running again.
+In case of a rare regional failure event, geo-redundant backups or a read replica can be used to get the data workloads running again.
 It is best to have both geo-replication and a read replica available for the best protection against unexpected regional failures.

-> **Note:** Changing the database server region also means the endpoint
+> ![Note icon][Note] **Note:** Changing the database server region also
-> will change and application configurations will need to be updated
+> means the endpoint will change and application configurations will
-> accordingly.
+> need to be updated accordingly.

 ### Use fully qualified domain names in connection strings

 -   Use a fully qualified domain name instead of an IP address in connection strings.
-If network changes are made causing IP addresses change, your application should be operationally.
-Administrators do not have locate and change dependent application configuration.
+If network changes are made causing IP addresses to change, your application should be operational.
+Administrators should not have to locate and change dependent application configuration, especially during a recovery event.

 ## Load Balancers

 If the application is made up of many different instances around the world, it may not be feasible to update all of the clients.
+A load balancer may assist in this challenge.
+Load balancing focuses on distributing load (incoming network traffic) across a group of backend resources or servers.
 Utilize an [Azure Load Balancer] or [Application Gateway] to implement a seamless failover functionality.
 Although helpful and time-saving, these tools are not required for regional failover capability.

 ### Use cases

+#### Load balancer

 Often, developers use load balancers, like ProxySQL, to direct read operations to read replicas automatically.
 ProxySQL can [run on an Azure VM] or [Azure Kubernetes
 Service.][on the same infrastructure as their apps]

-Moreover, analytical systems often benefit from read replicas.
-BI tools can connect to read replicas, while data is written to the main instance and replicated to the read replicas asynchronously.
+> ![Tip][25] **Tip:** Moreover, analytical systems often benefit from
+> read replicas.
+BI tools can connect to read replicas, while data is
+> written to the main instance and replicated to the read replicas
+> asynchronously.

+#### Read replicas

-Using read replicas also helps implement microservices architectures.
-The image below demonstrates how APIs that solely access data can connect to read replicas, while APIs that modify data reference the main instance.
+Using read replicas also helps with microservice architecture implementations.
+The image below demonstrates how APIs that require read-only access data can connect to read replicas.
+APIs that modify data can use the primary database instance.

 ![This image demonstrates a possible microservices architecture with MySQL read replicas.]

 ## Flexible Server resources

--   [Azure Portal][27]
+-   [Azure Portal][26]
--   [Azure CLI][28]
+-   [Azure CLI][27]

 ## Backup and restore

 As with any mission-critical system, having a backup and restore as well as a disaster recovery (BCDR) strategy is an important part of the overall system design.

+> ![Watch icon] **Watch:** [Backup and Restore \[8 of 16\] \| Azure
+> Database for MySQL - Beginners Series][28]

 If an unforeseen event occurs, administrators should have the ability to restore data to a point in time called the Recovery Point Objective (RPO) and in a reasonable amount of time called the Recovery Time Objective (RTO).

 ### Backup